nbotsduo/LibraryManagementAPI/README.md

 ## Future Updates
 1. Adding logging function for each process.
-2. Add OAuth for to manage user login and authorization
+2. Add OAuth to manage user login credentials and authorization